onlaj/Piano-LED-Visualizer/README.md

 If you are wondering how to connect wires to RPI if screen hat is taking all pins here is a [picture](https://i.imgur.com/7KhwM7r.jpg) of how I did it.
 There should be a gap between RPI and screen so you can solder your wires or just wrap cables around the pins and separate them with heat shrink bands.

 After connecting all cables as described above everything should fit nicely to case.
 Scroll down to see some photos of the setup I made
-If you don't have a 3d printer (like me) try to find some company or private person who will print it for you.
+If you don't have a 3d printer, try to find some company or private person who will print it for you.
 I paid 12USD for my print.
 [RPICaseModel.stl](https://github.com/onlaj/Piano-LED-Visualizer/blob/master/RPICaseModel.stl "RPICaseModel.stl")

 ## Web interface
-The visualizer comes with a web interface with which you can control the colors of the led list, change port settings, run animations of the strip, control sequences, and (in the future) download, upload and play midi files.
+The visualizer comes with a web interface with which you can control the colors of the LED strip, change port settings, run animations of the strip, control sequences, and (in the future) download, upload and play midi files.
 To connect to the web interface, type the local address of your raspberry pi in the browser, for example [http:/192.168.1.10](http:/192.168.1.10)
 Both devices must be connected to the same network.
-By default web interface works on port 80, but if needed it can be changed with the script's argument `--port`
+By default, web interface works on port 80, but if needed it can be changed with the script's argument `--port`

     sudo python3 /home/Piano-LED-Visualizer/visualizer.py --port 5000